openvinotoolkit/model_server/README.md

 ## Run OpenVINO Model Server

-A detailed description of how to use OpenVINO Model Server can be found [here](docs/ovms_quickstart.md).
+A demonstration how to use OpenVINO Model Server can be found in [a quick start guide](docs/ovms_quickstart.md).

 More detailed guides to using Model Server in various scenarios can be found here: